 Static maps#

-Static visualizations of geographic information are useful for many purposes during a data analysis process and for communicating the end result.
-Static maps can be exported to various image formats and integrated, for example, in reports and scientific articles.
-In this section, we will practice plotting static maps using sample data from Helsinki, Finland.
+Static visualizations of geographic information are useful for many purposes during a data analysis process, such as data exploration and communicating the results.
+Maps produced in Python can be exported to various image formats and used, for example, in reports and scientific articles.

-Creating a simple multi-layer map#
+Creating a choropleth map#

-We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset (Tenkanen and Toivonen, 2020).
+We will practice plotting static maps using sample data from Helsinki, Finland.
+The sample data contains information about travel times across the region from the Helsinki Region Travel Time Matrix dataset (Tenkanen and Toivonen, 2020).
 We will also incorporate transport network data from Helsinki Region Transport [4] to add spatial context.
 Let’s start by importing the required modules and defining our data sources.

 from pathlib import Path